ddev/ddev/docs/users/cli-usage.md

 git clone https://github.com/user/worpress_site
 cd wordpress_site
 ```
-Time to start setting up ddev.
+From here we can start setting up ddev.
 Inside of your site's working directory, enter the command:
 ```
 ddev config
 ```

 _Note: ddev config will prompt you for a site name and docroot._

-After you've run `ddev config` you're ready to start running your site.
-Run ddev using a simple:
+After you've run `ddev config`, you're ready to start running your site.
+To start running ddev, simply enter:
 ```
 ddev start
 ```